Furnace Repair Checklist

 - Look for the breaker marked “furnace” or “heat,” and ensure it’s reading “on.”
 If the breaker has tripped, it will be in the middle or “off” position.

-- With one hand, steadily switch the breaker to the “on” spot.
-If the breaker trips right away and pops back to “off,” don’t touch it and get in touch with a team member from J.L.
+- With one hand, steadily switch the breaker to the “on” position.
+If the breaker trips right away and pops back to “off,” don't try to reset it and get in touch with a team member from J.L.
 Brady Company LLC at 309-517-7511 immediately.

 It doesn’t matter how old your furnace is or what brand it is, it has at minimum one standard wall switch situated on or close to it.